-AMD Ryzen is the answer from AMD to the latest Intel Core series gaming processors that includes Kaby Lake and Skylake processors.
-For quite some time AMD was lacking in the processor department and it really did not had any solid processor that can compete with the top-end Intel Core i7 series and Cores i5 series processors, but now with the launch of AMD Ryzen 7 processors, Intel is started to get a bit worried.
+AMD Ryzen is the answer from AMD to the latest Intel Core series gaming processors that include Kaby Lake and Skylake processors.
+For quite some time AMD was lacking in the processor department and it really did not have any solid processor that can compete with the top-end Intel Core i7 series and Cores i5 series processors, but now with the launch of AMD Ryzen 7 processors, Intel is started to get a bit worried.

 Best AMD Ryzen 7 Processors for Top-end AMD Gaming PC

 AMD Ryzen 7 1800X is the flagship AMD Ryzen 7 processor and is the best AMD processor that you can get for your ultimate gaming PC.
 It is an Octa-core processor which comes with 4MB of L2 cache and 16MB L3 cache.
-The processor has base frequency of 3.6 GHz which can go to 4.0 GHz in Turbo mode or what AMD calls it as Precision Boost.
+The processor has a base frequency of 3.6 GHz which can go to 4.0 GHz in Turbo mode or what AMD calls Precision Boost.
 It is an unlocked processor which means it has unlocked multipliers and can be overclocked easily.
-The processor can run 16 threads which can result in immense performance increase in multi-threaded applications and games.
+The processor can run 16 threads which can result in an immense performance increase in multi-threaded applications and games.

-The processor is based on the AMD’s latest Zen architecture and comes with a new feature called Extended Frequency Range (XFR) which means the processor can auto-overclock itself beyond turbo frequency when on better cooling solution.
-The exact amount of frequency that it can overclock to depends on how good the cooling is.
-This processor has already broken the Cinebench R15 benchmarking records as professionals have successfully overclocked this processor to whopping 5.2 GHz and achieved a score of 2449.
+The processor is based on AMD’s latest Zen architecture and comes with a new feature called Extended Frequency Range (XFR) which means the processor can auto-overclock itself beyond turbo frequency when on the better cooling solution.
+The exact amount of frequency that it can overclock depends on how good the cooling is.
+This processor has already broken the Cinebench R15 benchmarking records as professionals have successfully overclocked this processor to a whopping 5.2 GHz and achieved a score of 2449.

 The performance of AMD Ryzen 7 1800X is at par with Intel Core i7 6900K which is way more expensive than Ryzen 7 1800X.
-Also the power consumption of Ryzen 7 1800X is lower at 95W compared to 140W of Intel Core i7 6900K.
+Also, the power consumption of Ryzen 7 1800X is lower at 95W compared to 140W of Intel Core i7 6900K.

-There is no denying fact that AMD Ryzen 7 1800x is the fastest 8-core desktop processor till date and it is not so expensive either considering the performance it offers and the high price of rival Core i7 6900K.
+There is no denying fact that AMD Ryzen 7 1800x is the fastest 8-core desktop processor to date and it is not so expensive either considering the performance it offers and the high price of rival Core i7 6900K.
 According to me AMD Ryzen 7 1800X is the best processor for gaming enthusiasts who want to build an ultimate AMD gaming PC with CrossFire or SLI multi-GPU setup.
 Highly Recommended by me.

 |AMD Ryzen 7 1800X Specifications|